factor10/intent/README.md

 ## Development environment

-Itent is an early adopter of Dotty changes, which results
+Intent is an early adopter of Dotty features, which means:
 * You need a recent Dotty (>= `0.18.1-RC1`) since Intent use the new Scala 3 syntax and significant whitespace.